pierrenoel/Laravel-Briefing/03.Exercice/c.step3.md

 `localhost/article/create` => `Route::get('article/create','ArticleController@create');`

-This route returns only a form, in which you are going to display all inputs.
+This route returns only a form, in which you are going to display all the inputs.

 ## The form